 In Practical Photography (1879) by Owen Edlestone Wheeler, the process of creating a Woodburytype is described practically alongside other photomechanical processes.
 Wheeler contributes a lengthy résumé of the process, acknowledging the lack of directions given to the public by Walter Woodbury.
 His text focuses on the visual characteristics of the Woodburytype, rather than the steps taken to create it.
 The publications How to Identify Prints: A Complete Guide to Manual and Mechanical Processes from Woodcut to Inkjet (2004) by Bamber Gascoigne, and Care and Identification of 19th Century Photographic Prints (1986) by James M. Reilly, also discuss the Woodburytype with regard to its visual characteristics.
-The only complete manual for the Woodburytype process is a text written by Barret Oliver in 2006, A History of the Woodburytype.
+The only complete manual for the Woodburytype.
 This text covers the full history of the Woodburytype, as well as discusses the reason for its short-lived use.
-None of the sources dealing with the photographic processes venture to introduce the idea of fidelity to the seen object or truthfulness in photography.
+None of the sources dealing with the photographic processes in photography.

 I would propose that once Nasmyth's plates have been fully understood as objects, and examined in the context of their original historical intention and publication, the schema of discussion should be shifted from that of issues of trust or truthfulness, to the more applicable issue of illustrating science.
-10 a. b. c.

-- a.)
-Nasmyth A Woodburytype, c.
+a.)
+Nasmyth - A Woodburytype, c.
 1874, from a photograph of a plaster model of the crater Copernicus, created after many hand drawings of the varying phases of the moon observed over time through Nasmyth's telescope.
-Plate VIII from the 1st edition of The Moon. - b.)
-Visible Light Photograph A mosaic of images taken by the Clementine spacecraft, which was launched in 1994, of the crater Copernicus.
+Plate VIII from the 1st edition of The $Moon^{12}$.

+b.)
+Visible Light Photograph - A mosaic of images taken by the Clementine spacecraft, which was launched in 1994, of the crater Copernicus.
 This is a black-and-white digital photograph that documents what you would see if you were in orbit around the moon.
 You will notice a 'flatness' due to the incident light.
-This composite imagery was prepared by the U.S. Geological Survey (USGS) in 2009. - c.)
-Elevation A lunar terrain map of the crater Copernicus, generated by the USGS in conjunction with the Unified Lunar Control Network, using stereoscopic pairs calibrated with LIDAR to generate a digital elevation model, and to render this information into a shaded relief map using a digital airbrush technique, also known as photogrammetry.
-This map is color-coded by altitude (2009).
+This composite imagery was prepared by the U.S. Geological Survey (USGS) in 2009.13 c.)
+Elevation - A lunar terrain map of the crater Copernicus, generated by the USGS in conjunction with the Unified Lunar Control Network, using stereoscopic pairs calibrated with LIDAR14 to generate a digital elevation model, and to render this information into a shaded relief map using a digital airbrush technique, also known as photogrammetry.
+This map is color-coded by altitude (2009).15